-These cases often will not require any ongoing deputy decisionmaking or action and can be transferred to and monitored by the Juvenile Administrative Unit rather than retained in field supervision units.
-The transfer of such cases to the Administrative unit does not require a Relief of Supervision (ROS) order.
+These cases often will not require any ongoing deputy decision-making or action and can be transferred to and monitored by the Juvenile Administrative Unit rather than retained in field supervision units.
+The transfer of such cases to the Juvenile Administrative Unit does not require a Relief of Supervision (ROS) order.

 b.
-If the supervisor of the Juvenile Administrative Unit believes that the terminal disposition case has specific conditions that require more direct supervision, the file can be returned to field supervision, following consultation with the supervisor of the related field supervision unit.
+If the supervisor of the Juvenile Administrative Unit believes that the terminal disposition case has specific conditions that require more direct supervision, the file can be returned to the field for supervision, following consultation with the supervisor of the related field supervision unit.

 The matter is not normally continued on the court calendar but will not terminate automatically when the specific conditions are met.
-Despite having a terminal disposition, a petition for modification is required upon completion of the termination condition(s).
+Despite having a terminal disposition, a Petition for Modification is required upon completion of the termination condition(s).

 - a.
-If a case is being supervised by the Juvenile Administrative Unit, direct contact with the youth and family is not necessary but a petition for modification is necessary to terminate the case. - Upon receipt of the Court's order for termination, the assigned DPO will: - (1) Submit a brief automated Juvenile Admin Termination Chrono indicating that conditions have been met. - (2) Submit the file and chrono to the unit supervisor for approval.
+If a case is being supervised by the Juvenile Administrative Unit, direct contact with the youth and family is not necessary but a Petition for Modification is necessary to terminate the case. - Upon receipt of the court's order for termination, the assigned DPO will: - (1) Submit a brief automated Juvenile Admin Termination Chrono indicating that conditions have been met. - (2) Submit the file to the unit supervisor for review and approval.